 4) Climate-related hazards weaken the body’s ability to cope with pathogens.

 Climate-related hazards can affect the human body’s ability to cope with pathogens in two key ways.
 They can force people into hazardous conditions, such as when disaster damage leads to people living in crowded conditions that might lack good sanitation or increase their exposure to pathogens.

 Hazards can also reduce the body’s capacity to fight off pathogens, through malnutrition, for example.
-Living through climatic hazards may also induce from stress, leading to a reduction in the human body’s immune response.
+Living through climatic hazards may also induce increased cortisol production from stress, leading to a reduction in the human body’s immune response.

 What to Do about It

 Climate change presents a significant threat to human lives, health and socioeconomic well-being.
 Our map shows just how extensive that threat can be.
 In our view, to dial back the risk, humanity will have to put the brakes on the human-caused greenhouse gas emissions fueling global warming.

 (Tristan Mckenzie is a Postdoctoral Researcher in Marine Science at the University of Gothenburg.

 Camilo Mora is an Associate Professor of Biology at the University of Hawaii.

 Hannah von Hammerstein is a Ph.D.
 Candidate in Geography and Environmental Science at the University of Hawaii.

 The authors do not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and have disclosed no relevant affiliations beyond their academic appointment.)